Having cancer tests while pregnant

 Colposcopy and biopsy

-You may have this if a cervical screening test taken before pregnancy showed abnormal cells on the cervix.
-Some women have it to check vaginal bleeding during pregnancy when other possible causes have been ruled out.
+You may have a cervical screening test if you have vaginal bleeding during pregnancy and other possible causes have been ruled out.

 There is more risk of bleeding during this type of biopsy in pregnancy.
-Your doctor may do the biopsy in an operating theatre.
-They may recommend you have it done under a general anaesthetic.
+Your doctors may do the biopsy in an operating theatre.
+They may recommend you have it under a general anaesthetic.
+They may also recommend waiting until the second trimester to have a general anaesthetic.
+This is because having a general anaesthetic in the first trimester can slightly increase the risk of miscarriage.

 Waiting for test results